Lakatrazz/Fusion-Lists/README.md

 Remotely fetched lists for the [Fusion multiplayer mod](https://github.com/Lakatrazz/BONELAB-Fusion).

 ## Global Ban List
+### NOTE: New bans are not currently being added.
+The ban system is a bit messy and does not allow for temp bans, and adding bans is tedious.
+Bans will be updated again when there is a better reporting system, temporary bans are added, and an app is made to make adding/committing bans easier.

 The Global Ban List is located at [globalBans.json](globalBans.json).
 It contains the following information in json format:
 - Username
 - Reason